Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Coherent Neutrino-nucleus Scattering Measurement

 \section{Coherent Neutrino-nucleus Scattering Measurement}

-The CE$\nu$NS scattering was first proposed by Freedman~\cite{Freedman:1973yd} within the SM.
-In this process, the low-energy neutrinos scatter off nuclei which carry only energies up to few keV.
-It is very challenging to measure such low energies ($\sim$ few tens of eV) of recoiling nuclei which requires the uncertainties associated with the relevant measurements are minimized.
-The differential CE$\nu$NS scattering cross-section is given by
+The CE$\nu$NS scattering has been first proposed by Freedman~\cite{Freedman:1973yd} within the SM.
+In this process, the low-energy neutrinos scatter off nuclei which carry only energies up to a few keV.
+It is very hard to measure such low energies ($\sim$ few tens of eV) of recoiling nuclei which requires the minimization of uncertainties associated with the relevant measurements.
+The differential CE$\nu$NS scattering cross-section is expressed as:

-where $A, N, Z$ are the mass number, number of neutrons and number of protons in the nucleus, respectively.
-Further, $E_{\nu}$ is the incident neutrino energy, $T$ is nuclear recoil energy, ($T_{\rm max}(E_{\nu})=2E_{\nu}^{2}/(A+2E_{\nu})$), $G_{F}$ is the Fermi coupling constant, $\theta{_W}$ is the weak mixing angle and $f(q)$ is the nuclear form factor for a momentum transfer $q$.
-For low energy neutrinos ($E_{\nu}<$ 50 MeV), the momentum transfer is very small such that $q^2R^2<$1, where R is the radius of the nucleus, $f(q) \sim 1$.
-At small momentum transfers, the scattering amplitude from individual nucleon is in phase and added coherently which leads to the increase of cross-section.
-The cross-section is proportional to $N^2$ and $\mathrm{sin}^{2}\theta_{W}$ has been measured to be 0.23867 $\pm$ 0.00016 $\sim$1/4~\cite{Erler:2004in}.
-Although, the scattering cross-section is enhanced by the number of nucleons, it depends on the measurement of very low energies of recoiling nuclei.
-The recoil energy of nucleus depends on the its mass, which decreases with the increase in the mass of target nuclei.
-For example, for the neutrino of energy 1 MeV, the maximum recoil energy is about 20 eV and 50 eV for Ge and Si targets, respectively.
+where $A, N,$ and $Z$ are the mass number, number of neutrons, and number of protons in the nucleus, respectively.
+Further, $E_{\nu}$ is the incident neutrino energy, $T$ is nuclear recoil energy, with its maximum value denoted as ($T_{\rm max}(E_{\nu})=2E_{\nu}^{2}/(A+2E_{\nu})$), $G_{F}$ is the Fermi coupling constant, $\theta{_W}$ is the weak mixing angle, and $f(q)$ is the nuclear form factor for a momentum transfer $q$.
+For low-energy neutrinos ($E_{\nu}<$ 50 MeV), the momentum transfer is very small such that $q^2R^2<$1, where R is the radius of the nucleus, $f(q) \sim 1$.
+At small momentum transfers, the scattering amplitude from individual nucleons is in phase and added coherently, which leads to the increase of cross-section.The weak mixing angle $\mathrm{sin}^{2}\theta_{W}$ has been experimentally determined to be 0.23867 $\pm$ 0.00016 $\sim$1/4~\cite{Erler:2004in}.
+Hence, the cross-section is proportional to $N^2$.
+Although the scattering cross-section is enhanced by the number of nucleons, it depends on the measurement of very low energies of recoiling nuclei.
+The recoil energy of the nucleus depends on its mass, which decreases with the increase in the mass of target nuclei.
+For instance, with a neutrino energy of 1 MeV, the maximum recoil energy is about 20 eV and 50 eV for Ge and Si targets, respectively.